 Do I need to sterilise the honey first before fermentation?

-Generally, no you don’t.
-You can boil the initial water and honey mixture first or add a campden tablet 24 hours prior to pitching the yeast, this will kill any bacteria or wild yeast.
+Generally, no you don’t as most honey is pasteurised.
+If not, you can boil the initial water and honey mixture or add a campden tablet 24 hours prior to pitching the yeast, this will kill any bacteria or wild yeast.
 Just to note that boiling the honey can strip away some of the flavour so it is not recommended.
 If you don’t sterilise before brewing you can end up with a wild yeast fermenting your must, this isn’t always a bad thing and some people do ferment Mead with wild yeast, however if this is the case you don’t quite know what you’re going to end up with and it is a process of trial and error.
+S

 What honey can I use in Mead?